-These tragic photos and stories capture the horrors of the Nanking Massacre — a.k.a. the Rape of Nanking — committed by Japanese soldiers against Chinese civilians in 1937 and 1938.
+These tragic photos and stories capture the horrors of the Nanking Massacre — a.k.a. the Rape of Nanking — committed by Japanese soldiers against Chinese civilians.

 Many Westerners know full well about the horrors that have happened on their side of the world throughout history.
-But, all too often, when an atrocity happens on the other side of the world, people don't hear much about it or think much of it.
+But, all too often, when an atrocity happens on the other side of the world, most people in the West don't hear much about it or think much of it.

-Alongside all the catastrophes that plagued Europe during World War II, the atrocities committed in Southeast Asia were every bit as disturbing — even if most people in the West hardly ever learn about them in school.
+Alongside all of the catastrophes that plagued Europe during World War II, the atrocities committed in Asia were every bit as disturbing — even if many people in the West hardly ever learn about them in school.

-And few of the atrocities committed in Asia during World War II were as terrible as the Nanking Massacre, also known as the Rape of Nanking.
+And few acts of barbarity committed in Asia during the war were as terrible as the Nanking Massacre, also known as the Rape of Nanking.

-The Brutal March That Preceded The Rape Of Nanking
+The Brutal March Before The Rape Of Nanking

 When the Japanese Army reached Nanking, their brutality continued unabated.
 They burned down the city's walls, people's homes, the surrounding forests, and even whole villages situated in their path.

-They looted nearly every building they could find, stealing from the poor and the rich alike.
-They then slaughtered scores of people they happened upon.
-Some victims of the Nanking Massacre were thrown into mass, unmarked graves; others were just left to rot in the sun.
+They looted nearly every building that they could find, stealing from the poor and the rich alike.
+They then slaughtered scores of people that they happened upon.
+Some victims of the Nanking Massacre were thrown into mass, unmarked graves.
+Others were simply left to rot in the sun.

 To the invading army, the Rape of Nanking was sometimes even a game.
 Japanese magazines bragged about a contest between two soldiers, Toshiaki Mukai and Tsuyoshi Noda, who had challenged one another in a race to see who could slaughter 100 people with their swords first.

-Worse yet, the people these two men cut open weren't enemy combatants killed on the battlefield while fighting for their lives.
+Worse yet, the people who these two men cut open weren't enemy combatants killed on the battlefield.
 By the men's own admission, the victims were unarmed, defenseless people.
-Noda admitted, after the war ended: "We'd line them up and cut them down, from one end of the line to the other."
+According to the book The Nanjing Massacre, Noda admitted, after the war ended: "We'd line them up and cut them down, from one end of the line to the other."

 What's more, this admission wasn't an apology.
 Just seconds before, Noda had scoffed at his victims for letting him kill them, saying, "The Chinese soldiers were so stupid."
 He also added, "Afterward, I was often asked whether it was a big deal, and I said it was no big deal."